Classical Studies

 - Overall GPA of 3.5

-Qualified students majoring in Greek, Latin, or Classics may apply at the end of their junior year to the program faculty on the basis of 1) a thesis proposal (three to four pages) worked out in advance with a classical studies faculty member; and 2) a recommendation from that faculty member.
+Qualified students majoring in Classical Studies may apply at the end of their junior year to the program faculty on the basis of 1) a thesis proposal (three to four pages) worked out in advance with a Classical Studies faculty member; and 2) a recommendation from that faculty member.
 It is strongly advised that the proposal be based upon a class paper or project from a course taken towards completion of the major.

 The core of the honors program is an honors thesis.
-The research and writing of the thesis will be conducted over the winter and spring, or fall and winter terms of the senior year.
-Up to four hours of 196 credit to this end may be counted towards the major in place of one of the courses in English translation.
-The thesis will be read and evaluated by the thesis advisor and another member of the program faculty.
-If the thesis is accepted and the student maintains a 3.7 GPA, departmental honors will be awarded.
-The level of honors-distinction, high distinction, or highest distinction-will be determined by the program faculty.
+Eight units of CLAS-196 (A+B) may be counted toward the major in place of two other upper-division courses.
+A thesis completed by the end of the senior year will be read and evaluated by the thesis adviser and another member of the program faculty.
+If the thesis is accepted and the student maintains a 3.5 GPA, departmental honors will be awarded.
+The level of honors—distinction, high distinction, or highest distinction—will be determined by the faculty advisor.

 Events